GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 also be categorized as wackestone.
 If rock has unsorted or poorly sorted texture with a wide range of particle sizes, may also be categorized as diamictite.
-- Note this category is equivlanet to category labeled 'Conglomeratic rock in SLTTs (2004), not to the category labeled 'Conglomerate' in that system.

 - **Alternate labels:**
 conglomeratic rock